tylertitsworth/5th-age-srd/Character-Rules/Rituals.md

 #### Seal Portal

-**Casting Time/Duration**: 10 minutes**/**Permanent
+**Casting Time/Duration:** 10 minutes**/**Permanent

-**Market/Component Cost**: 400 gp**/**80 gp
+**Market/Component Cost:** 400 gp**/**80 gp

-**Effect**: You sever the magical connections that bind one place to another by way of a portal.
+**Effect:** You sever the magical connections that bind one place to another by way of a portal.
 The completion of this ritual successfully shuts a currently active portal and seals it.
 No creature, object, or energy can pass through a sealed portal.
 The portal is not destroyed, though it becomes both invisible and intangible, meaning that it cannot be perceived or interacted with while sealed.
 If the portal would normally disappear after a certain amount of time, it does so.

-**Skill Check**: At the completion of this ritual, make an Arcana skill check.
+**Skill Check:** At the completion of this ritual, make an Arcana skill check.
 A sealed portal can be reopened with the linked portal, planar portal, or true portal rituals, but the creature performing the ritual to reopen the portal must make an Arcana skill check that equals or exceeds the results of the Arcana skill check you made when performing this ritual.
 You can remove the seal on a portal you have sealed by performing this ritual on it again.

 The magic of a sealed portal can be detected with the Arcana skill.
 The level of the magical phenomenon (the seal, not the portal itself) is equal to your level at the time you performed this ritual.

 #### Shatter Bonds

-**Casting Time/Duration**: 1 minute**/**Instantaneous
+**Casting Time/Duration:** 1 minute**/**Instantaneous

-**Market/Component Cost**: 400 gp**/**80 gp and 2 recoveries
+**Market/Component Cost:** 400 gp**/**80 gp and 2 recoveries

-**Effect**: If your skill check succeeds against the DC to break, open, or escape the lock or restraint, that lock or restraint is opened.
+**Effect:** If your skill check succeeds against the DC to break, open, or escape the lock or restraint, that lock or restraint is opened.
 If you exceed the DC by 5 or more, you can choose to break the target instead of just opening it.

-**Skill Check**: Make an Arcana skill check against each lock and restraint nearby.
+**Skill Check:** Make an Arcana skill check against each lock and restraint nearby.

 #### Song of Sustenance

-**Casting Time/Duration**: 10 minutes**/**48 hours
+**Casting Time/Duration:** 10 minutes**/**48 hours

-**Market/Component Cost**: 400 gp**/**80 gp, plus a focus worth 1000 gp
+**Market/Component Cost:** 400 gp**/**80 gp, plus a focus worth 1000 gp

-**Effect**: Your performance nourishes up to ten Small or Medium creatures for the duration, as if they had enjoyed a great feast.
+**Effect:** Your performance nourishes up to ten Small or Medium creatures for the duration, as if they had enjoyed a great feast.
 The creatures also gain a +5 bonus to Endurance checks for the duration.
 You designate the affected creatures as part of performing the ritual, and they must hear all of it.

 _Focus_: A musical instrument you play as part of performing the ritual.

 #### Tune of Merriment

-**Casting Time/Duration**: 10 minutes**/**10 minutes
+**Casting Time/Duration:** 10 minutes**/**10 minutes

-**Market/Component Cost**: 400 gp**/**80 gp, plus a focus worth 1000 gp
+**Market/Component Cost:** 400 gp**/**80 gp, plus a focus worth 1000 gp

-**Effect**: For the ritual's duration, you and any ally who heard the whole performance of the ritual can roll twice and use either result when making Persuasion checks to influence anyone else who heard all of it.
+**Effect:** For the ritual's duration, you and any ally who heard the whole performance of the ritual can roll twice and use either result when making Persuasion checks to influence anyone else who heard all of it.

 _Focus_: A musical instrument you play as part of performing the ritual.

 #### Water Breathing

-**Casting Time/Duration**: 10 minutes**/**Special
+**Casting Time/Duration:** 10 minutes**/**Special

-**Market/Component Cost**: 400 gp**/**80 gp
+**Market/Component Cost:** 400 gp**/**80 gp

-**Effect**: When you perform this ritual, you can designate up to eight participants (including yourself if you wish) who breathe water as easily as they breathe air.
+**Effect:** When you perform this ritual, you can designate up to eight participants (including yourself if you wish) who breathe water as easily as they breathe air.
 Furthermore, they can speak normally underwater.

 Water Breathing doesn't change your ability to breathe air.
 It doesn't confer a greater swim speed or the ability to fight underwater unhindered.
 It does protect any gear you and the participants carry, such as books and scrolls, from water damage.

-**Skill Check**: Your Arcana skill check result determines the duration of the effect.
+**Skill Check:** Your Arcana skill check result determines the duration of the effect.

 | Arcana Skill Check Result | Duration |
 | ------------------- | -------- |